Mondays 7.30 pm Meditation are taking place at OPEN Ealing in Dicken’s Yard, Central Ealing.

 I was taught to meditate at school.
-It’s an unusual start to life as a meditator, and my practice has developed considerably over the 12 years I’ve been teaching meditation to others.
-And I believe that it provides me with an understanding of meditation “in my bones” that brings depth to the meditation classes in West London.
+It’s an unusual start to life as a meditator, and my practice has developed considerably over the 14 years I’ve been studying different traditions and teaching meditation to others.
+I believe this provides me with an understanding of meditation “in my bones” that brings depth to the meditation classes in West London.

 What is meditation?